 As CISO to both Napa and Mono Counties (California), I have greatly benefited by using NIST’s CSF in conjunction with MS-ISAC’s NCSR.
 The majority of California counties have also adopted NIST’s CSF as the appropriate tool for our statewide standard.”

 - Gary Coverdale, CISO

-- Aids in establishing priorities for security program tasks.
+Aids in setting priorities for security program tasks.

-- Helps to standardize security requirements for collaboration (i.e., data exchange) among feds, states and local/tribal peers.
+Helps to standardize security requirements for collaboration (i.e., data exchange) among feds,

-- In June 2009, the U.S. Department of Homeland Security (DHS) was directed by Congress to develop a cyber-network security assessment that would measure gaps and capabilities of state, local, tribal and territorial governments’ cybersecurity programs.
+In June 2009, the U.S. Department of Homeland Security (DHS) was directed by Congress to develop a cyber-network security assessment that would measure gaps and capabilities of state, local, tribal and territorial governments’ cybersecurity programs.
 In 2011, this first version of the self-assessment became known as the Nationwide Cybersecurity Review (NCSR).
-The self-assessment allows state, local, tribal and territorial governments (SLTT) governments to manage cybersecurity related risk through the NIST CSF, which consists of best practices, standards, and guidelines.
+The self-assessment allows SLTT governments to manage cybersecurity related risk through the NIST CSF, which consists of best practices, standards, and guidelines.